 Anyone who has played StarCraft 2 will instantly recognize Sven Junga‘s model of the Hyperion.
 Even those who are unfamiliar with the game may recognize the hammerhead shape of the battlecruiser design, which has been done several times in LEGO.

-Joe Klang (-derjoe-) has given me a perfect opportunity to wish everyone a hot and Summery Christmas from Australia.
+Joe Klang (derjoe) has provided the perfect opportunity to sit in the hot and summery wastelands from Australia.
 There was a time when Mel Gibson was considered kind of cooler than an anti-semitic drunk.
 And Max Max comes very much from that time.
 In his second recent car-based diorama Joe shows why.
-The last V8.
+You can almost hear the soft murmur of the thunderous engines of Toecutter’s merciless bike gang heading this way.
+The last of the V8 Interceptor’s is sitting calmly and waits…

 Mike Nieves (retinence) builds the most unique Bionicle creations I’ve seen.
 What’s unique about a tiger you ask?
 For starters it’s not a humanoid warrior.